 Students in Grades K-5 are required to perform academically as well as on grade level in all content area classes.
 Effective July 1, 2022, the new IHA-R Grading Policy will be in effect.
 There will be 2 grading periods annually, grading period 1- first semester and grading period 2- second semester.
 Students will receive two progress reports and 1 report card during each semester of school; for a total of 4 progress reports and 2 report cards annually.
-Please be sure to setup your parent portal account before or during Registration/Open House and monitor grades regularly.
+Please setup a parent portal account before or at Registration/Open House and monitor grades regularly.